 The Sports Product Management program hosts industry engagement events throughout the year as networking events, panels, speaker series, and more.

 In 2012, the Lundquist College of Business created a new class of professorship know as a professor of practice.
 These professors are highly motivated, dedicated professionals, academic, or government leaders who have blazed a trail that others follow.
 Professors of practice have limited-duration appointments spanning several years or months and provide practical course instruction to students, leading them through real-world applications of business methods and theory.
 They identify internship and experiential education opportunities that illustrate curriculum topics and academic principles, and they bring an extensive network of contacts and connections in their fields, providing opportunities for students to engage more intensively with industry.

 Executives in Residence

-Once or twice a year, the Center for Sustainable Business Practices, as well as the Cameron Center for Finance and Securities Analysis, invites leaders from companies to visit with our faculty and students for a day.
-These Executives in Residence engage with our students and share their wisdom, experience and perspective.
-They work with students in a variety of settings—speaking to classes, holding public presentations, or even participating in lunch and dinner roundtables, in which students get to talk informally with them about their life, business, and experiences
+Once or twice a year, the Center for Sustainable Business Practices and the Cameron Center for Finance and Securities Analysis invite leaders from companies to visit with our faculty and students for a day.
+These Executives in Residence engage with our students and share their wisdom, experience, and perspective.
+They work with students in a variety of settings—speaking to classes, holding public presentations, or even participating in lunch and dinner roundtables—in which students get to talk informally with them about their life, business, and experiences

 What is so interesting about these visits is that the executives in residence themselves say they find tremendous value in participating—and ask to come back.